US Lawmakers Take a Swipe at FTX's Practices

 Ranking member Patrick McHenry said the Committee planned to hold a second hearing on the collapse of FTX in 2023.
 The date is yet to be specified.

-GNCrypto delved into detail as to what happened following the FTX's meltdown, and also drew up several fun facts about some Bankman-Fried that you should check out.
+GNcrypto delved into detail as to what happened following the FTX's meltdown, and also drew up several fun facts about some Bankman-Fried that you should check out.